skpha13/stt-movie-subs/docs/readmes/03_data_pipeline.md

 - No clear separation like that found in musical tracks

 As a result, the models couldn't generalize to our use case.
 The **data distribution** was too different from their training data.

+## Filtering

+After segmenting, we applied a cleanup process to ensure that only meaningful audio-text pairs remained.

+### Text Filtering

+- Segments with **fewer than 15** words in the corresponding subtitle file were discarded.

+- These usually lacked substantial dialogue and did not provide useful data for training.

+### Audio Filtering

+- `.wav` files shorter than **10 seconds** were also removed.

+- These short clips often came from edge cases, such as the very beginning or end of a movie, and typically contained incomplete or irrelevant audio.

 ## Final Data Pipeline Graph